facileManager/facileManager-docs/docs/admin/settings.md

 define('FM_NO_AUTH', true);
 ```

+### Password Reset Expiry
+Sets the amount of time the e-mailed password reset links are valid for.

 ### Login Message
 Define a message to be displayed at login (such as a terms and conditions) and optionally require users to acknowledge the message for authenication to succeed.